onestudy-ai/respondent-app/README.md

 `NEXT_PUBLIC_API_ENDPOINT=https://onestudy.ai/api/1`: The OneStudy.ai API endpoint

 **NOTE:** You must get an API key from OneStudy.ai before you can use this app.
 Contact OneStudy.ai for more information.

+## Development

+Add a `.env.local` and add the above ENV vars.

+Run `npm run dev` to start the NextJS server